okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-overview/main/index.md

 ---
 title: Build a SCIM provisioning integration overview
-excerpt: Learn about the steps required to create a provisioning integration using SCIM.
+excerpt: Create a provisioning integration with SCIM in Okta.
 meta:
   - name: description
     content: Use this guide to learn about the steps required to build an Okta integration that uses SCIM to handle user provisioning.